 Porridge – Kaša

 A dish favoured by our grandmothers, made from buckwheat, corn, wheat or millet.
 It’s especially tasty topped with dried fruit.
-Buckwheat porridge with vegetables is one of our favourites at https://cookingclassljubljana.com/, where we prepare it at the workshop, depending on the season.
+Buckwheat porridge with vegetables is one of our favourites at http://cookingclassljubljana.com/, where we prepare it at the workshop, depending on the season.
 This is a simple and filling dish that’s gaining popularity once again.

 Aleluja